 D. Other individuals who are deemed by the Chairperson to have important contributions to make to the Council may be appointed as ex-officio members.
 Those individuals may participate in the meetings but they may not make motions or vote on matters before the Council.

-C. Non-governmental members listed in paragraphs II B and II C shall be appointed to the Council by the Governor for four year terms.
+B. Non-governmental members listed in paragraphs II B and II C shall be appointed to the Council by the Governor for four year terms, with the exception of first terms, which may be appointments of less than four years in order to assure a balanced rotation of Council Members.
 The terms of gubernatorial appointees shall begin on July 1st.
 In the event the Governor, due to the press of more important business, fails to replace or reappoint members of the Council whose terms have expired, said members shall continue to serve on the Council in good standing until such time as the Governor is able to make new appointments.

 (1) is comprised of individuals who have shown a commitment to the independence, productivity, integration and inclusion of people with developmental disabilities;